vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 ```ls exer2``` | What happened in the previous step?
 What was the effect of using ```*.txt```?
 ```rmdir exer2``` | finish cleanup

 4. Switching Gears - At this point, you'll do a very short exercise using git.
 This exercise is designed to be like homework assignments in miniature.
 This is the procedure you'll follow for all (most?) homework assignments this semester.
-This exercise will show you how to
+This exercise will show you how to:

-  - accept an assignment for our class
+   - accept an assignment
    - clone a repo for that assignment to codeanywhere
    - edit a file on codeanywhere
    - compile and run your program on codeanywhere
-  - add your changes to your local repo and stage those changes
+   - stage your changes and commit them to your local repo
    - push your changes back to github and submit your work

 5. git Exercise